 - Place a layer of kindling on top of the smaller logs, typically smaller sticks or twigs

-- Scrunch up some old paper, such as newspaper, or other tinder (make sure it is dry and shredded for maximum effect)
+- Scrunch up some old newspaper or other tinder (make sure it’s dry and shredded for maximum effect)

-Once you have built your stack well, it is time to light it.
-Light it from the top and within 15-20 minutes you will have a roaring fire going.
-An upside down fire works by preventing the fire that you started with your tinder and kindling from passing through colder logs which will lead to smoke.
-This will give you a cleaner-burning fire and a chance to sit back and enjoy it without being smoked out or having to do too much to keep it going – just add the occasional log as you need to.
+Once you have built your stack, it’s time to light it.
+Light it from the top and within 15-20 minutes you will have a roaring fire.
+An upside-down fire works by preventing the fire that you started with your tinder and kindling from passing through colder logs, which will lead to smoke.
+This will give you a cleaner-burning fire.
+You can sit back and enjoy the flames without being smoked out or having to do too much to keep it going!
+Just add occasional logs as you need to.